When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A variety of cloth diapersHow Many Cloth Diapers Do You Need?

 Ammonia is hard to miss.
-If you have a problem with it in your diapers, you’ll know almost immediately.
-The smell will knock you back with an eye-watering fierceness that can make you question using cloth diapers altogether.
+If you have a problem with it, you will know immediately.
+The smell will knock you back with an eye-watering fierceness that makes you question using cloth diapers altogether.

-If you have ammonia in your diapers, you might be tempted to jump straight to stripping them, but that isn’t necessary unless the ammonia smell is caused by hard water.
-If not, a bleach soak will rid them of the smell.
+If you smell ammonia in your diapers, you might be tempted to strip them.
+However, stripping isn’t necessary unless the issue is mineral buildup.
+A simple bleach soak usually neutralizes the ammonia and solves the smell.

-If your baby has a rash that lasts longer than one to two days despite keeping them clean, dry, and using rash creams, a yeast rash may be the culprit (2).
-Yeast can affect any baby, whether they use cloth diapers or disposables.
+If your baby has a rash that lasts longer than two days despite keeping them dry and using rash creams, yeast may be the culprit (2).
+Yeast is stubborn and can affect any baby.

-Other sources might suggest hot washes, OxiClean, or essential oils, but the most effective way to get rid of yeast is a bleach soak (3).
+Some sources suggest hot washes, OxiClean, or essential oils.
+However, the most effective way to kill yeast spores is a bleach soak (3).

-Mold loves warm and humid environments, so it can occur in many different situations.
-If you leave a travel wet bag in the car or let diapers sit in the pail too long, mold can begin to grow.
+Mold loves warm, humid environments.
+If you leave a wet bag in the car or let diapers sit in the pail too long without airflow, mold spores can bloom.

 5. Maggots

-As much as it makes my skin crawl to write this, you can end up with maggots in your cloth diapers if you’re not careful.
+This makes our skin crawl, but it happens.
+You can end up with maggots in your cloth diapers if you aren’t careful.

-If you leave diapers in the diaper pail for too long or don’t remove the waste from a dirty diaper after changes, you’re creating the perfect environment for flies to breed.
+If you leave diapers in the diaper pail for too long or fail to remove solid waste before storage, you create the perfect environment for flies to breed.

 Which Bleach Should I Use?